The 90-Day Post-SKO Action Plan: A Template for Sales Leaders

 The era of passive sales training is over.
 You can no longer afford to host an SKO, cross your fingers, and hope for adoption.
 You have to design it, measure it, coach it, and reward it.
 If you don’t, you’re not just wasting your SKO budget; you’re ceding market share to competitors who understand that AI-driven go-to-market strategies demand rigorous, sustained execution.

-When Andy Halko speaks at sales kickoffs, he often challenges the audience: “Are you building a sales team for today, or for the AI-powered future?”
+When Andy or I speak at sales kickoffs, we often challenge the audience: “Are you building a sales team for today, or for the AI-powered future?”
 The answer lies not just in the content of your SKO, but in the discipline of your post-SKO action plan.
 This is the work that separates market leaders from the rest.

 If your corporate team is ready to transform its sales approach with a proven framework tailored to your business—and expert facilitation to drive adoption—Insivia’s sales training and AI marketing consulting services are ready to help.
 We specialize in creating high-impact, strategy-first post-SKO action plans that get results.
 Contact Insivia today to learn about our speaking engagements, workshops, and training services tailored to your unique sales challenges.
 Let’s build a post-SKO plan that your team can’t ignore—and your competitors can’t match.